Garage Floor Tile Buying Guide

 • Before ordering, be sure to get some full-sized samples of the garage tiles you’d like to purchase.
 In many cases, the more expensive products are free to sample, while the less expensive products are available for a small fee (to make up for the relatively small margin of profit of these items).

-• Our belief is that our TrueLock Diamond and TrueLock HD Tile products will probably provide the best value for your money.
+• Our belief is that our TrueLock HD and HDXT Tile products will probably provide the best value for your money.
 To be sure, you can find garage tile flooring that sells for less, but ours have been constructed from high-quality materials.
-Literally thousands of square feet of these products have been successfully installed, and they have proven to be highly dependable and durable.
-These are essentially $4/SF products that we sell at $1.99 – $2.99/SF.
+Literally, thousands of square feet of these products have been successfully installed, and they have proven to be highly dependable and durable.
+These are essentially $4/SF products that we sell at $2.39 – $2.79 at current sale prices.

 • The chief difference between the high-end and the relatively inexpensive tiles in our catalog lies in what is commonly termed the “fit and finish.”
 What is this, you ask?
 If you closely examine the different tiles, you will notice that they feature varying levels of gloss, and you may also observe that the marks from the injection molding process are more obvious on certain tiles than on others.
 It’s up to you to decide which types are acceptable to your tastes and your budget.
 But before you make a decision, we suggest setting out two or more tiles on your garage floor so you can see how they look in their proper environment.
 It’s possible that the injection molding marks that seem ugly when examined at close range are perfectly acceptable to you when actually installed.